zpass-tech-team/print/docs/configuration.md

 Refer to [PrintServiceImpl.java](../src/main/java/io/mosip/print/service/impl/PrintServiceImpl.java) to understand the PDF implementation.

 ## Websub

-websub configuration, websub is used to communicate with other services through event.
+Websub is used to communicate with Print service through event. [websub](https://github.com/mosip/websub/blob/1.2.0-rc2/README.md)

 Set the following properties to setup the service in your environment.
 ```